Proton Pass vs Bitwarden 2026: Security, Pricing, and Features Compared for Business

 - Pass Professional ($4.49/user/month, annual billing): Everything in Essentials plus SSO/SCIM, detailed activity logs, enterprise policies, Proton Sentinel advanced protection, file attachments, SIEM integration, and CLI access.
 Minimum 3 users.

-- Proton Business Suite ($12.99/user/month, annual billing): Pass Professional plus encrypted Mail (1 TB), Calendar, Drive (1 TB), VPN (10 devices), Sheets, and Docs — a bundled alternative to Google Workspace for privacy-focused organizations.
+- Proton Workspace Standard ($12.99/user/month, annual billing): Pass Professional plus encrypted Mail (1 TB), Calendar, Drive (1 TB), VPN (10 devices), Sheets, Docs, and Meet — a bundled alternative to Google Workspace for privacy-focused organizations.

 Bitwarden Business Plans